 Myths are scientifically unproven beliefs that can become misinformation.
 There is now sufficient evidence and progress in the understanding and treatment of the condition to dispel these myths, however, contention can still be expected.

-Contrary to popular belief, most women with a bunion deformity never wore high-heels more than occasionally, or with a heel higher than 2 inches.
-At the same time, there are women who wear high heels regularly who do not have bunions.
-Studies have failed to show that ballerinas, whose feet withstand the greatest known physical stresses, are not any more or less likely to develop a bunion.
-There is no evidence that bunions are primarily caused by high heels or high-impact activity.
+Contrary to popular belief, most women with the deformity never wore high-heels more than occasionally, or with a heel higher than 2 inches.
+At the same time, there are women who wear high heels regularly who do not have the condition.
+Studies have failed to show that ballerinas, whose feet withstand the greatest known physical stresses, are not any more or less likely to develop the condition.
+There is no evidence the primarily cause is by high heels or high-impact activity.

 This misconception cannot be further from the truth.
-The bunion deformity is formed by normal bones having been displaced from their normal positions due to failure of their supporting ligaments.
-Hence, the fundamental culprit of bunion deformity lies in the incompetent ligaments, not the bones or joints.
+The hallux valgus deformity is formed by normal bones having been displaced from their normal positions due to failure of their supporting ligaments.
+Hence, the fundamental culprit lies in the incompetent ligaments, not the bones or joints.
 The common bone-breaking and joint-fusing surgeries can, in principle, be counterproductive.

-Bunion recurrence can happen only if surgery fails to address the underlying reasons for the bunion deformity.
-The unique biological connecting bridge of Syndesmosis Bunion Surgery has been specifically developed to replace incompetent ligaments and prevent deformity recurrence.
-This has already been clinically proven in a 5-year prospective study.
+Recurrence can happen only if surgery fails to address the underlying reasons for the deformity.
+The unique biological connecting bridge of the Syndesmosis Surgery has been specifically developed to replace incompetent ligaments and prevent deformity recurrence.
+This has already been clinically proven in a 10-year prospective study.

 Dr. Doug Ichikawa at Bellevue Podiatric Physicians, WA, USA

 Dr. Kangjun Yoon, St. Peter’s Hospital, Seoul, South Korea